 It should be self-evident that demand for a good or service rises from desire.
 We buy food because we hunger.
 Likewise, we work because we want money.
 We seek shelter because we want a secure place to sleep and store our treasured possessions.
 We mate because we have an instinct to pass on our genes.

 Ultimately, passing on genes is the purpose behind the sex drive.
-There should hardly need to be sell you on the power of the human sex drive.
+There should hardly be a need to sell you on the power of the human sex drive.
 From Helen of Troy to the fortunes spent on fashion, dating and other reproductive rituals.

 For all of human history all that desire was generated just to secure a 50% genetic stake in each new instance of humanity.
 What happens when technology allows us, through cloning, to get a 100% stake with each instance?